 Next weekend we decided to go from Kotka to Svartholm Island with a small fleet of three yachts.
 Hike for 2 days.
 4-5 hours to the island, overnight on the island, and the next day - back.

 Svartholm Island is a small island off the coast of Finland, 2 nautical miles south of Lovisa.

 There is an open-air museum on the island - an ancient sea bastion fortress.
 The construction of the fortress began in 1748, when the island belonged to Sweden.
 The fortress lost its defensive significance when Finland became part of Russia as a result of the Russian-Swedish War in 1809.
 In the future, the fortress was used as a prison.
 In 1855, during the Crimean War, Svartholm was destroyed by an Anglo-French squadron.

 Currently, the fortress has been restored (the restoration began in 1930).

 On the approach to the island, a cloud caught up with us, the wind died down.
 We were worried that we would have to moor in the rain, and the rest of the route, a couple of miles, passed under the engine.
 As a result, our yacht came last, when the other members of the "mini-expedition" had already bought up and were fully ready for dinner.
 However, first of all we explored the island.

-And of course, we ended the evening with a friendly gathering in the cockpit of the An Li yacht.
+And of course, we ended the evening with a friendly get-together in the cockpit of the An Li yacht.

 The next day we were pleased with a good tailwind.